Role of Footings in Wooden Foundation Systems

 The right fasteners and adhesives are essential for ensuring a secure and stable installation.

-Ensure adequate ventilation between the roof decking and the plywood to prevent moisture buildup, which can lead to rot or mildew.
+Ensure adequate ventilation between the roof decking and the ply to prevent moisture buildup, which can lead to rot or mildew.
 Installing ridge vents and soffit vents helps keep airflow consistent.

-As the demand for eco-friendly and energy-efficient roofing materials grows, there are now several alternative materials to traditional plywood that offer unique benefits.
+As the demand for eco-friendly and energy-efficient roofing materials grows, there are now several alternative materials to traditional pressed wood panel that offer unique benefits.

 Flexible roofing membranes, such as EPDM (Ethylene Propylene Diene Monomer) and TPO (Thermoplastic Olefin), are increasingly popular due to their durability, ease of installation, and superior waterproofing capabilities.